Divorce

 Schedule Now

-Can You Get Alimony in Virginia?
+Can You Receive Alimony in Virginia After Divorce?

 Virginia does allow spousal support to be awarded when necessary, but it is not a given.
 When deciding whether alimony should be awarded, the court looks at all information, considers different factors, and evaluates individual circumstances.